 Chocolate Decadence will recall several of their chocolate products because they may contain undeclared milk.
-Anyone having an allergy to milk, or has a severe sensitivity to milk, runs the risk of having a serious or even life-threatening allergic reaction if they consume these products.
-Symptoms may include hives, wheezing, vomiting, anaphylaxis and digestive problems, such as bloating, gas or diarrhea.
+Anyone having an allergy to milk, or has a severe sensitivity to milk, risks having a serious or even life-threatening allergic reaction if they consume these products.
+Symptoms may include hives, wheezing, vomiting, anaphylaxis, and digestive problems, such as bloating, gas, or diarrhea.

 Chocolate Decadence is only one of several companies recently to pull products off the shelves that may contain undeclared milk.
 Earlier this week, Watkins Incorporated recalled more than 1,500 units of its individual 7.7-ounce containers of SoyNilla, because it contains an undeclared milk ingredient.
 This recall was initiated after it was discovered that it was distributed in a package that did not disclose the presence of milk.